 Item # Label Description 1 POWER 12V 3A AC power supply plug entry for connecting the device to the external AC power supply adapter.
 2 ON / OFF Power button which powers on the device when pressed in and powers off the device when pressed again (pressed out).
 3 CONSOLE RJ-45 port for RS-232 serial communication with the device.
-4 •<- USB 2.0 port, which can be used for external USB hard drive or flash disk (disk on key) for USB storage capabilities (for example, for configuration file) 5 // Reset pinhole button for resetting the device or for restoring it to factory defaults.
-To restore the device to factory defaults, do the following: With a paper clip or any other similar pointed object, press and hold down the pinhole button for at least 12 seconds, but no longer than 25 seconds 6 S1 (Slot 1) GE LAN Up to four Gigabit Ethernet (1000Base-T) ports (RJ-45) for connecting to LAN network such as IP phones, computers, and switches.
-These ports support half- and full-duplex modes, autonegotiation, and straight or crossover cable detection.
-For a description of the LAN LEDs, see Section 3.3.1 on page 16.
+4 • USB 2.0 port, which can be used for external USB hard drive or flash disk (disk on key) for USB storage capabilities (for example, for configuration file) 5 // Reset pinhole button for resetting the device or for restoring it to factory defaults.
+To restore the device to factory defaults, with a paper clip or any other similar pointed object, press and hold down the pinhole button for at least 15 seconds (but not more than 25 seconds).
+6 S1 (Slot 1) GE LAN Up to four Gigabit Ethernet (1000Base-T) ports (RJ-45) for connecting to LAN network such as IP phones, computers, and switches.
+These ports support half- and full-duplex modes, auto-negotiation, and straight or crossover cable detection.
+For a description of the LAN LEDs, see LAN

+Item # Label Description

+Interface LEDs.

 7 S1 / S2 (Slot 1 / Slot 2) FXS / FXO / BRI Telephony interfaces, depending on ordered configuration: Up to four ISDN BRI port interfaces (RJ-45) Up to four FXS port interfaces (RJ-11) Up to four FXO port interfaces (RJ-11)

-3.3.1 LAN Interface LEDs
+LAN Interface LEDs

-Each Ethernet port provides a LED for indicating LAN operating status, as described in the table below.
+Each Ethernet port provides a LED for indicating LAN operating status, as described in the following table.